osxmidi/LinVst/README.md

 linvstconvert can automatically batch rename linvst.so to mutiple windows vst dll names that are in a folder/directory.

-Copy linvstconvert and linvst.so to the folder/directory containing the windows vst dll's and run linvstconvert in that folder/directory (sudo permission might be needed for some folders/directories).
+Copy linvstconvert and linvst.so to the folder/directory containing the windows vst dll's and change into that folder/directory and run linvstconvert in that folder/directory (sudo permission might be needed for some folders/directories).

 After the naming conversion, the newly created files (.so files) are ready to be used in Linux vst DAW's from the folder that was used for the naming conversion.